M-arcus/cloudron-docs/docs/documentation/server.md

 * Make Cloudron code re-pull all images.
 Edit `/home/yellowtent/platformdata/INFRA_VERSION` and change the minor version in the "version" field.
 For example, if it is 48.3.0, change it to 48.2.0.

-**NOTE:** Do not change the major version field since it will try to restore from a backup.
+**NOTE:** Please be very careful when making the above change.
+Do not change the major version field since it will try to restore from a backup and will lose data since your last backup.

 ```
 systemctl daemon-reload